-Nikon D3300 (16.0 oz./455g with battery and SD card) with included new 18-55mm VR II lens (about $447 with lens; also comes in gray and comes in red for the same price). enlarge.
+Nikon D3300 (16.0 oz./455g with battery and SD card) with included new 18-55mm VR II lens (about $447 with lens; also comes in red and came in gray for the same price). enlarge.
 I got mine from Adorama.
 I also got one from Ritz for $380 with a better AF-P lens as a gray-market item.
 I'd also get it at Amazon, at B&H or at Crutchfield.

 This ad-free website's biggest source of support is when you use those or any of these links to approved sources when you get anything, regardless of the country in which you live.
 It helps me keep adding to this free website when you get your things through these links — but I receive nothing for my efforts if you buy elsewhere.
 Nikon doesn't seal its boxes in any way, so if you buy from other than approved sources you'll have no way of knowing if you're getting all your accessories or getting a returned, used or damaged product.
 My approved sources ship from secure remote warehouses far away from any salespeople or customers.
 Thanks for your support!
 Ken.

 Back, Nikon D3300. enlarge.